 Shooting the Messenger

-As Allan Barth wrote: “character assassination is at once easier and surer than physical assault; and it involves far less risk for the assassin.
-It leaves him free to commit the same deed over and over again, and may, indeed, win him the honours of a hero…”
+McGahey had tried to rid the department of my person by attempting to provoke a physical confrontation.
+Others took a less risky route, that of character assassination.
+If the threat of character assassination did not convince me to leave quietly, they would still have the satisfaction of having destroyed my reputation, which, like most people, I valued most.
+As Allan Barth wrote: “Character assassination is at once easier and surer than physical assault; and it involves far less risk for the assassin.
+It leaves him free to commit the same deed over and over again, and may, indeed, win him the honours of a hero.”

 Richard: "Are you going to sign it?"